4 Homemade Broths – Healthy, Hearty & Non-Toxic

-When cooking healthy, it’s important to avoid processed and canned ingredients like broth, especially when you can easily make them at home.
+When cooking healthy, it’s important to avoid processed, canned (in aluminum) ingredients like broth.
+But why get store bought when you can make them it at home in a few steps?
 Below you can find 4 different broth recipes, but before that, here are some tips to keep your cooking healthy:

-1.Avoid canned ingredients: aluminium has leached into the food and factory processed food like this has the least amount of nutritional value and has the most toxins as preservatives and the AL that has leached in.
+1.Avoid canned ingredients: aluminum has leached in, and factory processed food like this has the least amount of nutritional value and has the most chemical additives in the various preservatives added for taste and to extend shelf life.

-2.If your recipe demands, add water to the pot instead of canned broth, we’ve tested and have seen how the food is only more delicious.
+2.If your recipe calls for it, add water instead of canned broth, we’ve tested this so many times and the food only tastes more delicious (and nutritious!).

 1. Chicken Bone Broth

 2-1/2 pounds bony chicken pieces; 3 carrots, chopped; 3 celery stalks, chopped; 2 medium onions sliced in half lengthwise and quartered; 6 garlic cloves; 1 teaspoon sea salt; 1 teaspoon whole peppercorns; 2 bay leaves; 3 sprigs fresh thyme; 5-6 sprigs parsley; 1 teaspoon oregano; 2-3 quarts water.

 Cook time: 50 minutes

 Place all ingredients in a MEC pot.
 Start stove on low and cook covered for 10 minutes, then increase heat to medium and cook at medium heat for 30 minutes.
 In about 15-20 minutes, open lid and check for foam build up and skim the foam off.
 Reduce back to low for 10 more minutes.
 Remove from heat and allow to cool slightly.
 Let it cool down a bit, then strain broth through a colander and serve.
 You can store the remainder in glass mason jars and save in the fridge for a week.